 New customers can start investing almost immediately with instant access to bank transfers of up to $1,000.

-Commission Free Trades: Free?
-What’s not to like?
+Commission-Free Trades.
+It’s hard not to like free!
 Whether you’re a frequent trader or a little less active, saving up to $10 with each trade can really add up.

 Even though Robinhood lacks certain features, it’s a great tool to encourage people to invest.
 And anything that gets people investing and saving for their future is a good thing in my opinion.